Working with Linda Trichter Metcalf

 Conference Call Classes with Linda

-This is an open level class in which everyone from beginning to experienced PW practitioners gain the benefits of a live PW teaching in a small gathering on the phone.
+This is an open level class in which practitioners gain the benefits of a live PW teaching in a small gathering on the phone.
 In each session you read your Write and listen to others read theirs.
 Linda responds fully to each Write, engaging writers in discussion when useful.

 The duration of the call, anywhere from 1-2 hours, depends upon the number of participants.